gklyne/I-D/app/app.md

 As this production necessarily also match the `UUID` and `alg-val` productions, consumers of app URIs should attempt to match those first.
-While {{RFC7320}} section 2.2 says an extension may not _"define the structure or the semantics for URI authorities", any extensions of this Internet-Draft **are** permitted to do so, if using a DNS domain name under their control.
+While {{RFC7320}} section 2.2 says an extension may not "define the structure or the semantics for URI authorities", extensions of this Internet-Draft **are** permitted to do so, if using a DNS domain name under their control.
 For instance, a vendor owning `example.com` may specify that `{OID}` in `{OID}.oid.example.com` has special semantics.